 - Wear a well-fitting, supportive bra that is not too tight.

 Plugged ducts are common in breastfeeding mothers and happen when a milk duct does not drain properly.
-Pressure than builds up behind the plug, and the surrounding tissue gets swollen.
-Plugged ducts feel like a tender or sore lump in you breast.
+Pressure then builds up behind the plug, and the surrounding tissue gets swollen.
+Plugged ducts feel like a tender or sore lump in your breast.
 If you are having a problem with plugged ducts, you can:

 - Breastfeed on the affected side as often as every two hours.
 This will help loosen the plug and keep your milk moving freely.

 - Aim your baby’s chin at the plug.
 This will focus their suck on the duct that is affected.